telerik/kendo-react-kb/docs/grid-limit-numeric-filter-value.md

 ---
-title: Limit value in a numeric filter
+title: Limit Value In a Numeric filter
 description: An example on how to limit the value in a numeric filter.
 type: how-to
-page_title: Limit value in a numeric filter
+page_title: Limit value in a numeric filter | KendoReact NumericTextBox
 slug: limit-numeric-filter-value
 tags: grid, NumericTextBox, filter, limit value
 ticketid: 1547408